jessegoodier/NGINX-Ansible-Controller-Workshop/1-Workshop_Config_Guide.md

 ## Install NGINX Plus using Ansible:

-1. ssh into your VM using the username nginx and password Nginx1122!
+1. ssh into your VM using the username ubuntu and password Nginx1122!
 2. Set your hostname with:
    1. >sudo hostnamectl set-hostname yourname
 3. Install our required dependencies for the workshop.